sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 Bootstrap's grid system is very similar to what we have just implemented except one thing: It is also *responsive*.

 Websites that are designed responsively adjust to different screen sizes.
-Media queries and percentages are key to designing responsive sites, and that's just how bootstrap does it!
+Media queries and percentages are key to designing responsive sites, and that's just how Bootstrap does it!

-When telling an HTML element how many columns it should take up, we also tell it at what screen size.
-For example if I wanted an element to be full screen at a small screen size, but half screen at a large screen size I could give it the two Bootstrap classes `.col-sm-12` & `.col-lg-6`.
+When telling an HTML element how many columns it should take up, we also tell it at what screen size to do so.
+For example, if I wanted an element to be full screen at a small screen size, but half screen at a large screen size, I could give it the two Bootstrap classes `.col-sm-12` & `.col-lg-6`.
 Under the hood bootstrap leverages media queries in each of these classes to apply to different screen sizes.
 Here a list of the default screen size options.

-* col-xs-* =< 768px
+* col-xs-* =< 768px (e.g. smartphones)
-* col-sm-* =< 992px
+* col-sm-* =< 992px (e.g. tablets)
-* col-md-* =< 1200px
+* col-md-* =< 1200px (e.g. laptops, desktops)
-* col-lg-* >= 1200px
+* col-lg-* >= 1200px (e.g. large desktops, smart TVs)

 ##Mockups (in-class)